Las Vegas to Bryce Canyon – Distance, Driving Time and Maps

 With roughly a 4 hour drive in each direction, the distance from Las Vegas to Bryce Canyon National Park is a little too long for a day trip.
 However if you have a day or two extra to spend on your vacation, and are looking for an experience completely different than found in Las Vegas, a visit to Bryce Canyon National Park will probably worth the drive.

-(Photos courtesy of Don Grahamvia Flickr.)
+(By Steve Beauregard.
+Photos courtesy of Don Grahamvia Flickr.)